 As we prepare for the season ahead, the Pitcher List staff will be creating profiles for every fantasy-relevant player for 2021.
 Players will be broken up by team and role through starting pitchers, bullpen, lineup, and prospects.
 You can access every article as it comes out in our Player Profiles 2021 hub here.

 At A Glance

 Almost the entire Rockies’ team took a step back in 2020.
 The three-headed monster of Trevor Story, Charlie Blackmon and Nolan Arenado all faced drop-offs from their usual performances.
-The biggest question the lineup faces is probably whether or not Arenado will be on the team for the entirety of the season.
+With Arenado being traded, the biggest question the lineup faces is how this will impact Story and Blackmon.

 As for the pitching staff, the Rockies’ starting rotation for 2021 figures to look awfully similar to the one it trotted out in 2020 – and, to be frank, the one it played in 2019 as well.
 And that isn’t necessarily a good thing.
 While Germán Márquez is a respectable staff ace with strong stuff and fantasy relevance, what follows him is a mix of guys with pedigrees, but middling stuff, and the penchant for unreliability.
 Add to that the Coors factor, and the deeply competitive nature of the NL West in 2021, and you have a recipe for a big ‘No Thanks’ from a fantasy perspective.